romainligneul/modern-collaborative-writing/README.md

 This second command should create exactly the same document as that generated using the configured VScode-pandoc extension.

-## Set up Live Share for collaborative writing
+## Set up Github and Live Share for collaborative writing

 At this point, you know almost everything you need for single-author writing.
 At the very end of this tutorial, we'll see how to export to PDF and we'll discuss a few more cool functionalities of Markdown but the priority (and the promess) of this tutorial is to set up a **real-time collaborative writing** solution.

+There are a bunch of ways to organize a collaborative writing workflow, but

+## Additional tips

+#### How to manage